shovansarkarece/javascript/array.md

 guava
 [ 'apple', 'orange', 'mango', 'grapes', 'banana' ]
 ```
-# what if, we want to add or remove anywhere in an elements
+# What if, we want to add or remove anywhere in an elements
 # splice():
 - **The splice() method of Array instances changes the contents of an array by removing or replacing existing elements and/or adding new elements in place**
 - **Mutates the original array.The splice() method directly changes the array it is called on.**